SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 Often, Smart Contract authors want to provide some user functionality to their tokens through client scripts.
 The idea is made popular with function-rich NFTs.

+It's important that a token's client script is linked with the token's contract, since the client script carry out trusted tasks such as creating transactions for the user.

 Users can be sure they are using the correct script through the contract author packaging a URI to an official script, made available with a call to the token contract itself.

-This ERC proposes adding a `scriptURI`, a structure containing URIs to external resources, such as in IPFS, GitHub, a cloud provider, etc., to store the client script.
+This ERC proposes adding a `scriptURI`, a structure containing URIs to download external resources, such as in IPFS, GitHub, a cloud provider, etc.

-Each token contract has one `scriptURI`  function, which points to a client script stored in one or more URIs.
+Each token contract has one `scriptURI`  function to return the download URI to a client script.

-Concretely each element in the array contains an URI to the script itself.
+Concretely each element in the array contains a URI to download the script itself.

 The script provides a client-side executable to the hosting token.
 Examples of such a script could be: